 2.10.3.3.
 "Illuminating surface of a retro-reflector" (paragraph 2.5.8.) means, as declared by the applicant during the component approval procedure for the retro-reflectors, the orthogonal projection of a retro-reflector in a plane perpendicular to its axis of reference and delimited by planes contiguous to the declared outermost parts of the retro-reflectors' optical system and parallel to that axis.
 For the purposes of determining the lower, upper and lateral edges of the device, only horizontal and vertical planes shall be considered.

-2.10.4 The "apparent surface" for a defined direction of observation means, at the request of the manufacturer or his duly accredited representative, the orthogonal projection of:
+2.10.4.
+The "apparent surface" for a defined direction of observation means, at the request of the manufacturer or his duly accredited representative, the orthogonal projection of:

 Either the boundary of the illuminating surface projected on the exterior surface of the lens;